Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/halo.rst

-Halo materials renders each of the objects points as glowing dots or a little clouds of light. although they are not really lights because they do not cast light into the scene like a lamp.
+Halo materials renders each of the objects points as glowing dots or a little clouds of light.
+Although they are not really lights because they do not cast light into the scene like a lamp.
 These are called *Halos* because you can see them, but they do not have any substance.

 Halos are rendered with vertex shaders and not with face shaders.